 Beer lovers are sure to find interesting events across Canada on Beer Day, with opportunities to learn about the industry and connect to the brewing community.

 According to the Canadian Beer Day website, this “a day to celebrate Candian Beer and the people who brew it, sell it, deliver it, serve it and drink it.”

 History of Canadian Beer Day

-The first record of brewing in Canada is from 1646, when a Jesuit Brother began brewing in what was then New France.
-In the 1980s, regional breweries began to grow, offering plenty of choice to the Canadian beer drinker.
+The first record of brewing in Canada is from the year 1646, when a Jesuit Brother began brewing in what was then called New France, the French colonies of continental North America.
+By the 1980s, regional breweries began to grow, offering plenty of choice to the Canadian beer drinker.